henrysTesting/henrysTesting/README.md

 ## Hello there 👋

-Name is Henry, an IT enthusiast that dabbles in all things tech.
+Name is Henry, an IT enthusiast and researcher that dabbles in all things tech.

 I like to think of problems, brainstorm solutions, and create resolutions.